-The federal units here proposed have four essential characteristics: they are
+The federal units proposed here are named FOCJ according to their four essential characteristics: they are

-- 1. Functional (F), i.e. the new political units extend over areas defined by the tasks to be fulfilled; - 2.
-Overlapping (O), i.e. in line with the many different tasks (functions) there are corresponding governmental units extending over different geographical areas; - 3.
-Competing (C), i.e. individuals and/or communities may choose to what governmental unit they want to belong, and they have political rights to express their preferences directly via initiatives and referenda; - 4.
-Jurisdictions (J), i.e. the units established are governmental, they have enforcement power and can, in particular, levy taxes.
+- Functional (F), i.e. the new political units extend over areas defined by the tasks to be fulfilled; - Overlapping (O), i.e. in line with the many different tasks (functions) there are corresponding governmental units extending over different geographical areas; - Competing (C), i.e. individuals and/or communities may choose to what governmental unit they want to belong, and they have political rights to express their preferences directly via initiatives and referenda; - Jurisdictions (J), i.e. the units established are governmental, they have enforcement power and can, in particular, levy taxes.